Smutekj/RTSEngine/README.md

 # PathFinding - A*

+Pathfinding is done in three steps:

+ 1. A collection of connected triangles from start to end triangle is found using A* on the Reduced triangulation graph.
+Union of these triangles is a single polygon containing the desired path (called Funnel).
+ 2. A Funnel points is extracted from the triangle-path
+ 3. The actual path (a bunch of straight lines) is obtained from Funnel via the Funnel algorithm (nice explanation here: http://ahamnett.blogspot.com/2012/10/funnel-algorithm.html)
+ 4.
-Pathfinding then finds a path represented by connected triangles from start to end triangle by doing **A*** only on "crossroads".
+By doing **A*** only on "crossroads".
 (This significantly reduces the number of triangles that A* needs to go through)